chengqing97/chengqing-transpose/terms-of-service.md

 ## 1. Acceptance of Terms

-By using the [Music Chord Transposer] add-on ("Service"), you agree to be bound by these Terms of Service ("Terms").
+By using ChengQing Transposer add-on ("Service"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Service.

 ## 2. Description of Service